Adventures in a post-rational world

 Digging through his bag he found his meds.
 Taking the pills he wondered if the meat he had consumed would somehow react with the drugs.
 But he dismissed the idea.
 He did normally eat protein.
 Surely it would be fine.

 As he lay on the hard bed he thought more about everything Frank had said.
 He always did this.
-His psychiatrists had called it rumination.
+The doctors had called it rumination.
 Turning things over in your mind needlessly.
 But he was used to it.
 It was lying awake at night when he’d had the idea to reprogram a medbot.
 Over two years ago now.

 Frank’s revelations rolled about his mind.
 Was he telling the truth?
 Had America really developed that way?
 Kainzow hadn’t mentioned any of it, insisting the big corporations had used capitalism to enslave everyone for profit, including governments throughout the world.